Sean Murphy Player Props: Braves vs. Diamondbacks

-Sean Murphy -- hitting .342 in his past 10 games -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Merrill Kelly on the mound, on June 2 at 9:40 PM ET.
+Sean Murphy, with a slugging percentage of .447 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Ryne Nelson on the mound, June 3 at 10:10 PM ET.

+In his previous game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Sean Murphy Game Info & Props vs. the Diamondbacks